FNNDSC/CHRIS_docs/apiprofiles/store/pipeline.md

   pipeline's DAG
 * `default_parameters`: points to the collection of default command line parameter values for the plugins associated to the pipings composing the pipeline's DAG
-* `workflows`: points to the collection of runtime workflows created from the pipeline